ondrysL/ondrysL/README.md

 Currently, I am interested in front-end technology and want to learn React in order to become a full-stack developer.

-Here is a list of my current knowledge:
+### List of my current knowledge: 🎯
- - Java
+ - Java /e/ icon
  - PosgreSQL
  - HTML and CSS
  - Javascript